On the topic of crew size, Matt Picio said that a modern wet-navy warship averages 15-20 crew members per kiloton of displacement.

 Raymond McVay of Blue Max Studios took this idea and ran with it.
-In a series of blog posts here, here, and here he actually did some research on NASA's mission control with an eye to adapting it to spacecraft crews.
+In a series of blog posts (which have regrettably vanished from the net and from the Wayback Machine) he actually did some research on NASA's mission control with an eye to adapting it to spacecraft crews.

 |Mission Commander (MCOM)||This is the overall director of the entire operation, the big boss.
 If there are several spacecraft in a task force, there will only be one MCOM as task force commander, aboard the flagship.
 In other words, not all spacecraft will have an MCOM on board.|

 |Flight Commander (Flight)||This is the director of the spacecraft in particular.
 They supervise all aspects of the ship's preparedness and abilty to perform the mission given by MCOM.
 This would be the ship's "captain".|

 |Integrated Communications Officer (INCO)||This is the supervisor of all exterior and interior communications.
 They are the bridge between all the spacecraft's computer networks, the ship's personnel, MCOM and Flight.
 This is partially the equivalent of a Naval vessel's executive officer.
 INCO is also in charge of administrative details and discipline among the other departments.|